PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 # PhobScope

-The PhobScope tools let you view and record the controller's inputs and outputs to see the results of your calibration and configuration.
+The PhobScope tools let you view and record the controller's inputs and outputs with millisecond precision to see the results of your calibration and configuration.

 ## Input Viewer